Astronomaly: Personalised Active Anomaly Detection in Astronomical Data: Application of to simulated data

 To fully test \astronomaly, particularly our active learning approach, we need a dataset for which a ground truth is known.
 While the Galaxy Zoo dataset is labelled, these labels are subjective and correspond to many different classes of anomalies.
 We thus use an additional simulated dataset which, while contrived, thoroughly tests our approach.

 We use the same simulations to those used in \cite{roberts2019}.
 These are meant to loosely emulate light curves but are not in any way realistic.
 We use simple one dimensional mathematical functions to simulate our data, each function belonging to a different class.
 We simulate two ``normal'' (majority) classes and three anomaly classes.
+Each function has parameters which, when generating the data, are randomly drawn from a Gaussian distribution, creating variability in the data. \ml{This includes varying the phase and amplitudes of the signals.
+We use 100 $x$-values, evenly spaced between zero and one.
+In the time-series analogy, this would correspond to data interpolated onto a regular grid over the same time period.
+Because the $x$-values are identical for all classes, they have no value for distinguishing anomalies and so only the $y$-values are used, meaning there are 100 features for each object.}

-Each function has parameters which, when generating the data, are randomly drawn from a Gaussian distribution, creating variability in the data.
-The class functions, their corresponding parameter distributions and number of objects in the dataset are given in Table \ref{tab:functions}.
-With three distinct (and known) classes of anomalies, we can now objectively test the active learning framework by choosing the relevance of each class and labelling them as a human would.
+The class functions, their corresponding parameter distributions and number of objects in the dataset are given in Table \ref{tab:functions}. \ml{The two inlier classes are created using a sine function and a parabola.
+The three outlier classes are made up of a step function, an exponential and a sum-of-sines function.
+Figure \ref{fig:sim_examples} shows some examples of the five different classes.} With three distinct (and known) classes of anomalies, we can now objectively test the active learning framework by choosing the relevance of each class and labelling them as a human would.

 We generate about $50000$ curves of roughly equal number of objects from class 0 and 1 as training data.
 We add 1\% anomalies from classes 2, 3 and 4.
 For all classes, Gaussian noise with a standard deviation of $0.1$ is added.